FawazSapa/FawazSapa/README.md

 ## Mysterious Figure Appears.................

-Hello there! 👋 I'm Fawaz, a passionate software engineer with a knack for turning ideas into reality through code.
+Hello there! 👋 I'm Fawaz, a  software engineering student with coding being my guilty pleasure.
 My journey in the world of technology has been fueled by curiosity, a relentless pursuit of excellence, and a deep love for AI and machine learning. 🚀

 ### My Skillset (Befriend me to know more)